ricsam/richie-rpc/BUILD.md

-# Building RFetch for npm Publishing
+# Building Richie RPC for npm Publishing

-This document explains how to build and publish the RFetch packages to npm.
+This document explains how to build and publish the Richie RPC packages to npm.

 ## Build System Overview

-The RFetch build system creates production-ready npm packages with:
+The Richie RPC build system creates production-ready npm packages with:

 - **Dual module formats**: CommonJS (`.cjs`) and ES Modules (`.mjs`)
 - **TypeScript declarations**: Full `.d.ts` files for type safety